 The products cost almost the same.
 The use cases are genuinely different.

-Related reading: How to train ChatGPT on your website data (2026 guide) · AI chatbot pricing comparison 2026: what your $19 actually buys · Custom-trained chatbot under $50/mo: 4 honest options (2026)
+Related reading: How to train ChatGPT on your website data (2026 guide) · AI chatbot pricing comparison 2026: what entry-tier chatbot pricing actually buys · Custom-trained chatbot under $50/mo: 4 honest options (2026)

 I'm Saurav, building saavos in public. saavos embeds on your site via one script tag and trains on your URLs and PDFs — no ChatGPT account required for your visitors. saavos.com